just-buildsystem/justbuild/share/man/just-import-git.1.md

 *`"bindings"`*, names, and roots).
 The *`"pragma"`* part, as well as unknown fields are dropped.

-The repository to import is specified by its URL
+The repository to import is specified by its URL.

 The resulting configuration is printed on standard output.